-Where advice is required on the application or interpretation of legislation and regulation, the DSFBs should consult or take specialist legal advice from ASFB or a person of their choosing.
-Specific legal advice may be sourced from the ASFB Legal Adviser - Robert.younger@fishlegal.net
+Where advice is required on the application or interpretation of legislation and regulation, the DSFBs should consult or take specialist legal advice from Fisheries Management Scotland or an adviser of their choosing.
+Specific legal advice may be sourced from the Legal Adviser - Robert.younger@fishlegal.net if the DSFB is a member of Fishlegal.

-DSFBs should inform ASFB of any regulatory proposals in advance of these being presented formally to Scottish Government
+DSFBs should inform Fisheries Management Scotland of any regulatory proposals in advance of these being presented formally to Scottish Government